Family Means You Matter

 Noah and Pansy Derrick Outstanding Friend of the College Award

 Presented to a non-alumnus/a who best exemplifies commitment to and support of Newberry College.
 Additional consideration is given for service to church, community, state, and nation.

 This award is named for Noah and Pansy Derrick, who lived in Columbia, SC.
 They were active in the life of their local congregation, gave generously of their time, talents, and resources to Newberry College and were respected citizens in the community.

 Alumni Distinguished Service Award

-The criteria for the Alumni Distinguished Service Award states that the award must be given to a Newberry alumnus who has made significant contributions to the ideals set forth in a liberal arts education.
+The criteria for the Alumni Distinguished Service Award states that the award must be given to a Newberry alumnus/a who has made significant contributions to the ideals set forth in a liberal arts education.
 Distinctive service may have been rendered on national, state, and/or local levels.
 Nominees from each of the academic departments may be considered for the award.
 The recipient must exemplify creative and continuous personal growth and a willingness to embrace our changing world.
 This award also recognizes outstanding achievement and service to the recipient’s profession, community, society, and/or college.

 Newberry College Alumni Award of Valor

 This award is to recognize courageous action or note worthy bravery by a person who is an alumnus/a of Newberry College.
 Potential recipients of the Award of Valor, when confronted with situations involving personal danger, acted with valor to avert or minimize potential disaster.